Mathux/docker-owncloud/README.md

 - Replace `db_root_password` and `db_user_password` in both `debconf` and
 `db-owncloud.sql` files
-- Add your SSL certificate in the current directory (default filenames are `cert.key` and `cert.crt`)
+- Add your SSL certificates in the current directory (default filenames are `cert.key` and `cert.crt`)

 # Build